What is a Project Management Office (PMO)? And Do You Need One?

 If your company runs projects, the projects heavily impact costs and business growth.
 The larger projects may have a bigger budget, but the more projects you have, the more benefit working with a PMO offers.
 That said, Gartner also predicts that by 2030 that due to smart machines and AI, through partnerships with humans will eliminate “some 80% of the ‘work’ that represents the bulk of today’s project management discipline, practices, and activities.”
 For PMO professionals, that means adapting with changes, and for companies, that means embracing changes to the project management profession for the benefit of the company.

 To be successful, the PMO must have support from company executives with stakeholder buy-in and be treated as a stakeholder partner.
-It’s crucial for the PMO to have appropriate communication with all areas of the organisation, with a clear mutual understanding of areas of responsibility and competencies.
+It’s crucial for the PMO to have appropriate communication with all areas of the organization, with a clear mutual understanding of areas of responsibility and competencies.
 The PMO must be able to identify any reasons for resistance, build trust, take small steps, record progress, and ultimately remain transparent with the company – whether internal or external.

 Project management comes with a set of challenges that are difficult to solve relying on software alone – and depending on the number and nature of the projects your business handles, you may operate with multiple project managers at any given time.
 Using a PMO can streamline project management regardless of the number of or complexity of any given project running simultaneously.